jcfug8/daylear/server/README.md

 ## User Access
 The entities that represent the access to a user.
 A user can have access to another user.
 If a user has access to a user, they can view the public and restricted content they have.

 When an access is requested, it will create two records, one for both users.
+They can be referenced as sister UserAccesses.
+- A) for the user1 that is requesting access (Requester == Recipeient != UserId)
+  - UserId    : user2
+  - Requester : user1
+  - Recipient : user1
+- B) for the user2 that is being requested for access (Requester == UserId != Recipient)
+  - UserId    : user1
+  - Requester : user1
+  - Recipient : user2
+What identifies them as sister UserAccesses is:
+- the data only includes two users
+- the requester is the same on both
+- the UserId and Recipient are opposite.
+If you have one, to select/query for the other you just need to swap the UserId and Recipient.
+Here are some of the funtional rules:
+- On create, the domain should create both A and B.
+- The domian should only allow B to be accepted and if it is accepted then it's sister should be accepted as well.
+- If either A or B is deleted then the other one should be deleted as well.

-The permission level can only be set to `READ`.
+The permission level can only be set to `READ` or `WRITE`.
 The state of both the accesses are set to `PENDING` when they are created.
 The states of the accesses can only be updated to `ACCEPTED` by the user that was requested.

 *   `PERMISSION_LEVEL_UNSPECIFIED`: The user does not have access to the user.
 *   `PERMISSION_LEVEL_PUBLIC`: The user can view the user's public content.
 This indicates that the user is public but the viewing user does not explicitly have access.
 *   `PERMISSION_LEVEL_READ`: The user can view the user's public and restricted content.
+*   `PERMISSION_LEVEL_WRITE`: The user can view the user's public and restricted content and share their own content with the user.
+*   `PERMISSION_LEVEL_ADMIN`: The user can view, edit, manage access to the user, and delete the user.
+This is only available to the user themselves.

 ## Recipe
 A recipe is a collection of ingredients, instructions, and other information for preparing a dish.
 A recipe can be shared with a user or a circle.
 A recipe can be created by a user or a circle.
 A recipe can be public or private: